 Having anxiety is normal.
 Everyone occasionally suffers from some social anxiety, but struggling with a social anxiety disorder—suffering from a debilitating fear of social situations—is not normal.
 Social anxiety disorder becomes even more problematic when it leads to developing or worsening a substance use disorder (SUD).
 Call 208.486.0130 to speak with someone from the knowledgeable team at Northpoint Recovery about social anxiety and substance abuse and our addiction and anxiety treatment programs in Idaho.

-According to the Anxiety and Depression Association of America, anxiety disorders are the most-common mental illness in the United States:
+According to the Anxiety and Depression Association of America (ADAA), anxiety disorders are the most common mental health condition in the United States.

 - Overwhelming feelings of fear, panic, uneasiness, nervousness, or worry